b3yond/solidarityGame/CONCEPT.md

 Producing
 * Something not entirely boring maybe?
 Minigames where you can get better with experience, but which are also diverse
 * Build, purchase or give away machines for automation, so you can quit doing that bullshit and start with other stuff
-* How can you build networks which can sustain others?
+* you can build networks which can sustain other new Commons projects.
+Just connect with people over mastodon.
 * Surplus has negative consequences?
 Your avatar gets uglier? lol. taxes?
 * How do you get a market?
 Shopping infrastructure